Richardng12/simul/README.md

 There are two separate projects.
 One is for the server, and another for the frontend.
 After installing dependencies, run `npm start` on both the server and frontend directories.
 Errors will be thrown if npm dependencies have not been installed.

-The server should start up on `localhost:8888`, and the frontend should start up on `localhost:3000`.
+The server should start up on `localhost:8888`, and the frontend should start up on `localhost:3000` in your web browser.
+This may take a long time due.

 ### Running the tests